 Flight Engineer: Sgt Thomas William Hope, ‘Tommy’ – Killed 12/6/44 with the Ash crw

 Navigator: P/O James Edward, Moriarty, ‘Mort’, RCAF

 Bomb Aimer: P/O Erwin Osler, RCAF

 Mid-Upper Gunner: F/S Bud Findlay, RCAF

 Rear Gunner: W/O Doug Curtis, RCAF

 Flight Engineer Tommy Hope is buried in Pont-du-Cens Communal Cemetery at Nantes.
 It is thought that he was on his last operation (to Nantes) before he finished his tour.
-He had transferred to 635 Squadron, along with Bomb Aimer Stewie Edwards, who had been with the Billing crew for their first five or so operations, before then transferring to the Ash crew.
+He had transferred to 635 Squadron, along with Flight Engineer Stewie Edwards, who had been with the Billing crew for their first five or so operations before then transferring to the Ash crew.
 All the Ash crew were killed on 12 June 1944.